bazelbuild/bazel/site/docs/install-windows.md

 *   Common MSYS2 packages

     You will likely need these to build and run targets that depend on Bash.
 MSYS2 does not install these tools by default, so you need to install them manually.
+Projects that depend on Bash tools in `PATH` need this step (for example TensorFlow).

     Open the MSYS2 terminal and run this command:

     ```
     pacman -S zip unzip patch diffutils git
     ```
+    Optional: If you want to use Bazel from CMD or Powershell and still be able to use Bash tools, make sure to add MSYS2_INSTALL_PATH/usr/bin to your PATH environment variable.

 *   [Build Tools for Visual Studio 2019](https://aka.ms/buildtools)